-Maleny local Ian “Dicko” Dickson says transport safety is the single biggest issue facing Sunshine Coast musicians and concert goers.
+Maleny celebrity agent Ian “Dicko” Dickson is calling for better transport safety for Sunshine Coast musicians and punters.

-Dicko says he continues to see teenagers in lines at 2am waiting for Ubers and if a better transport system isn’t implemented sooner, people could be hurt.
+Dicko says he continues to see teenagers in lines at 2am waiting for Ubers.
+And if a better transport system isn’t implemented sooner, people might be hurt.

-He said the lack of a safe public transport system also stunted the ability for the Coast’s music community to thrive.
+He says the lack of a safe public transport system has been stunted the ability for the Coast’s music community to thrive.

-“There’s room for growth (in our Coast’s entertainment industry) but not without the support from the powers that be,” Dicko said.
+“There’s room for growth (in our Coast’s entertainment industry) but not without the support from the powers that be,” Dicko says.

 “It’s hard for (concert goers) to get home on a Saturday night.
 How do u get to Maleny?
 Nambour?
 Maroochydore?